Valuation of Immovable Property Services in Chennai

 Types of Immovable Property Valuation We Offer

-Income Tax Valuation and Capital Gains
+Income Tax Valuation — Capital Gains & Section 50C

-Valuation for Balance Sheet of Company
+Valuation for Company Balance Sheet

 Valuation for Court Matters and Litigation

-Valuation of NRI Property & FEMA
+Valuation for NRI Property & FEMA

-Property Valuation Methods Used
+Valuation Methods We Use

 Market Comparison Method